Alexpe77/Whack-A-Mole/README.md

 ## Technology used

-For this project I used time outs and intervals so it's mainly JavaScript here. </br>
+For this project I used time outs and intervals so there's JavaScript. </br>
 But I also used HTML and SCSS.

 ## Screen shot